MasoniteFramework/docs/middleware.md

     def after(self):
         pass
 ```

+Middleware constructors are resolved by the container so simply pass in whatever you like in the parameter list and it will be injected for you.
+Read more about this in the [Service Container](/service-container.md) documentation.

 If Masonite is running a “before” middleware, that is middleware that should be ran before the request, Masonite will check all middleware and look for a `before` method and execute that.
 The same for “after” middleware.